1,000+ Opportunities

 Application guidelines and exhibits, including forms and templates, are available on DED’s CDBG website at https://opportunity. nebraska. gov/programs/community/cdbg/.

-Based on current listing details, eligibility includes: Cities, villages, counties, and nonprofit organizations in Nebraska.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Cities, villages, counties, and nonprofit organizations in Nebraska.
+Confirm the full requirements in the official notice before applying.